 What equipment do I need for the Yorkshire Three Peaks?

-The minimum essential items of equipment are a good pair of walking boots that are well worn in (or trail running shoes if you are used to trail running); a waterproof jacket; and a headtorch.
+The minimum essential items of equipment are a good pair of well-fitting walking boots that are comfortably worn in (or trail running shoes if you are used to trail running); a waterproof jacket; and a headtorch.

 An inspirational story

 For many people, the Yorkshire Three Peaks Challenge can be very tough indeed.
 It can bring out quite some emotion at the end.
 It can therefore be very humbling as a guide.
 I will never forget one such occasion.
 One client, who was evidently not the fittest in the group, struggled on throughout the day.
 But although he was slightly slower than the rest, he never showed signs of giving up.